ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

 1. Retrieve the input data for the identified BPI workstep from the single source system of record.
-2. Verify that the retrieved input data matches the expected format and is consistent with the requirements of the test workstep.
-3. Verify that the single source system of record is the authoritative source for the input data in the test workstep.
+2. Verify that the single source system of record is the authoritative source for the input data in the test workstep.

 Test Passing Criteria:

-* The retrieved input data matches the expected format and is consistent with the requirements of the test workstep.
 * The identified single source system of record is confirmed to be the authoritative source for the input data.

 ## 8.2 External Authoritative Data for BPIs